mjordan79/streetfighterv/README.md

 Substitute lk dash with mk dask to cross-under.

 ### 4. Shindoru Technique for escaping combo into meaty setup.
-Useful for getting out of the corner and reverse the situation.
+Useful for getting out of the corner and reverse the situation.\
 **Training Room Settings:**\
 Normal or Quick Recovery with jab on recovery.\
 **Technique (Normal Recovery):**\
+st.hp, JF Tenko, Mujinkiaku, EX Tenko.
+While the opponent is in air, forward dash with hk Seppo to cross under.\
+At this point, you're in the opposite side right in front of the opponent.
+Re-forward dash with Seppo while he's recovering\
+and go with a c.mp (meaty) continuing with a combo.\
+**Technique (No Recovery):**\
+If no recover is made, do the same thing: forward dash with seppo and c.mp.
+The opponent has not woken up already, so redo\
+a forward dash and do st.lk, c.mp and continue the combo.

 ## Kage.
 ![kage image](https://4.bp.blogspot.com/-JovJG7rwddc/XBfNL5bpFjI/AAAAAAAASuE/deFP9MFXWmExGKbBQGfFtneuDfYyBcMEACLcBGAs/s1600/Street-Fighter-V.png)